Van Jefferson Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Recent Performances

-- Jefferson put together a nine-yard performance against the 49ers on two catches.
+- In last week's matchup with the 49ers, Jefferson reeled in two passes for nine yards.

-- Jefferson's nine targets have resulted in five grabs for 79 yards (26.3 ypg) in his last three games.
+- Jefferson has reeled in five passes (nine targets) for 79 yards (26.3 per game) over his last three outings.

 Jefferson's Los Angeles Teammates